Belgium: Risk Assessment

 - Complex institutional structure and multiple administrative levels

-- Exports concentrated on intermediate products and the European Union
+- Exports concentrated on intermediate products

-- High level of structural unemployment
+- High structural unemployment

 - Heavy public debt